UBC-MMHC/Site-Back-End/src/main/resources/docs/api.md

 }

 ```

-Upon success we redirect to FRONTEND_URL
+Upon successful call, JWTToken is stored in cookies and page redirected to FRONTEND_URL